Baton Rouge, Louisiana minor league baseball history: History

 In 1946, John Radulovich hit .409, playing for the Baton Rouge Red Sticks, becoming the first player in Evangeline League history to hit over .400.
 Radulovich had 215 hits, with 41 doubles and 31 home runs.

 In 1976, minor-league baseball returned when the Baton Rouge Cougars became a charter member of the reformed Class A level Gulf States League.
 However, the league and its franchises struggled, with Baton Rouge folding on August 13, 1976, with a record of 43–27.
-The Cougars' owner, Billy Blythe had vanished and player paychecks stopped arriving.
+The Cougars' owner, Billy Blythe had vanished, and player paychecks stopped arriving.
 Louisiana State University was forced to evict the ball club from Alex Box Stadium.
 The Gulf States League folded after the 1976 season.

-After a 25–year absence of minor league baseball, the 2001 Baton Rouge Blue Marlins played as members of the independent level All-American Association and the Baton Rouge Riverbats of 2002 and 2003 played in the independent Southeastern League.
+After a 25-year absence of minor league baseball, the 2001 Baton Rouge Blue Marlins played as members of the independent level All-American Association and the Baton Rouge Riverbats of 2002 and 2003 played in the independent Southeastern League.
 The Blue Marlins captured the All-American Association Championship after also having the best regular season record of 44–28.
 The All-American Association folded after the 2001 season and the newly formed Southeastern League convinced the Baton Rouge Blue Marlins to join them in 2002.
 The renamed Riverbats finished with records of 39–29 and 38–31 in their two seasons, capturing the 2003 Southeastern League Championship.
 The Southeastern League folded following the 2003 season.

 The ballparks

-Early Baton Rouge teams, the Cajuns and Red Sticks played at Battle Park.
+Early Baton Rouge teams, the Cajuns and Red Sticks played at Battle Park].
 Built in 1902, Battle Park was located four blocks south of Magnolia Cemetery.
 In 1903, the St. Louis Browns utilized Battle Park for their spring training.

 When baseball returned to Baton Rouge in 1929, the teams played at Standard Park, which was owned by the Standard Oil Company.
 The ballpark had been damaged by fire on February 22, 1929, and the rebuilt grandstands collapsed on opening day, 1929, with no injuries.
 The teams continued play at Standard Park, sharing it with City Park in 1934–1935.

 In 1934-1935 and 1946–1955, Baton Rouge played at City Park.
 The ballpark was located at 1055 Convention Street, where there was limited parking.
 City Park had a capacity of 3,500.

 The 1976 Baton Rouge Cougars played at Alex Box Stadium until being evicted after owner Billy Blythe disappeared and the ball club stopped making payroll and rent payments.

 Baton Rouge teams played at Pete Goldsby Field (1956–1957, 1976, 2000–2003), which opened in 1956.
 The ballpark is named for a local businessman who had been active in youth baseball and activities.
-The ballpark is still in use today and is located at 1502 Foss Street, Baton Rouge, Louisiana.
+The ballpark is still in use today and is located at 1502 Foss Street in Baton Rouge.
 It has a current capacity of 2,000, and held 3,500 in 1956.
 Its dimensions are: LF 325 - CF 395 - RF 345.
 It currently is the home of the Baton Rouge Rougaru of the summer Texas Collegiate League.